ellipt01/joint/README.md

 The "terrain file" specified by the -t option is the gridded terrain elevation file.
 The format is

     x(km)  y(km)  z(elevation, km)
+If terrain file is not specified, the surface topography of the study area is assumed to be a flat plane.
 The terrain grid must be the same as the subsurface space specified in the settings file described below.

 The output is